ShubhamXD/Java/Assignment_01.md

 2. Write a java program to print Fibonacci series without using recursion and using recursion.
 3. Write a java program to check prime number.
 4. Write a java program to check palindrome number.
-5. Write a program to add two sqaure matrix
+5. Write a java program to sort an array elements using bubble sort algorithm.
-6. Write a program to multiply two sqaure matrix
+6. Write a java program to sort an array elements using insertion sort algorithm.